 - Change the employee’s status to non-exempt salaried, and pay overtime for all hours over forty in a week.
 (This is possible, but the hourly rate calculation for determining overtime pay can be complicated).

 - Increase the employee’s salary to meet the new requirements.

-Please let me know if I can assist you in complying with these new rules.
+Please let us know if we can assist you in complying with these new rules.